Speaker of the New Zealand House of Representatives: Deputies

 Between 1854 and 1992, the Chairman of Committees chaired the House when in Committee of the whole House (i.e., taking a bill's committee stage) and presided in the absence of the Speaker or when the Speaker so requested.
 These arrangements were based on those of the House of Commons of the United Kingdom.
 Until 1992, the Chairman of Committees was known as the Deputy Speaker only when presiding over the House.
 That year, the position of Deputy Speaker was made official, and the role of Chairman of Committees was discontinued.
 The first Deputy Speaker was appointed on 10 November 1992.
 Additionally, two Assistant Speakers are usually appointed.
 The first Assistant Speaker was appointed in 1996, replacing the position of Deputy Chairman of Committees, which had been established in 1975.
 The Deputy Speaker and Assistant Speakers take the chair and may exercise the Speaker's authority in his or her absence.

-On 1 March 2022, Ian McKelvie was appointed as a third Assistant Speaker, in order to ensure that a presiding officer would be always be available while the House was sitting with some members participating remotely during the COVID-19 pandemic.
-Two further temporary Assistant Speakers were added for the sitting week of 9 to 11 August 2022, to cover absences.
-On 22 November 2022, when the government accorded urgency to business as a result of the sitting time lost from the passing of Elizabeth II, Barbara Kuriger was appointed as a temporary Assistant Speaker until 26 November 2022.
+Notably during the 53rd New Zealand Parliament a succession of temporary Assistant Speakers were appointed.
+Ian McKelvie was appointed as a third Assistant Speaker from 1 March 2022 but only while the House was sitting with some members participating remotely during the COVID-19 pandemic.
+Two further temporary Assistant Speakers (David Bennett and Greg O'Connor) were added for the sitting week of 9 to 11 August 2022, to cover absences.
+Barbara Kuriger was added for the period of 22 to 26 November 2022, when the government accorded urgency to business as a result of the sitting time lost from the death of Elizabeth II.
+Poto Williams was reappointed as Assistant Speaker during the final week of the Parliament, from 29 to 31 August.
+A review of standing orders at the end of the Parliament recommended a permanent appointment of a third Assistant Speaker starting from the 54th Parliament.